awesome-roblox/awesome-roblox/readme.md

 > A curated list of awesome Roblox open-source software.

 [Roblox](https://www.roblox.com/) is an immersive platform for communication and connection, hosting millions of diverse experiences.
-People can connect with others in an experience and chat with their friends on Roblox
+People can connect with others in an experience and chat with their friends on Roblox.

 ## Contents